Distributed reactive power feedback control for voltage regulation and loss minimization: Approximated model and its properties

 and the fact that

 where $Z^\text{eff}_{hk}$ represents the \emph{effective impedance} of the power lines between node $h$ and $k$.
 Notice that, if the grid is radial (i.e. $\graph$ is a tree) then $Z^\text{eff}_{hk}$ is simply the impedance of the only path from node $h$ to node $k$.
+Now let us introduce the following block decomposition of the vector of voltages $u$